-The aim of this course is twofold.
-The first aim will be to provide an introduction into the art of the contemporary period.
+This course provides an introduction into the art of the contemporary period.
 We will look at and discuss a wide range of artists and artworks, ordered thematically.
-For those of you who would like to know more about art history (of the Postmodern and contemporary periods in particular), a brief introduction into its theories, methods and objects of study, this can serve as a good start.
+For those of you who would like to know more about art history (of the contemporary period), a brief introduction into its theories, methods and objects of study, this can serve as a good start.

 Upon successful completion of the course students will have acquired:

 knowledge of a range of influential contemporary artists and artworks discussed in the course

 knowledge of the cultural themes concerning diversity, as discussed in the course, and the skills to discuss these at an academic level

 the skills to analyze a contemporary artwork (at a basic level)

 the skills to set out an analysis of an artwork in an academic essay